Mifa celebrates its 50th anniversary! Read more >

 Magnesium alloys

-AZ31 contains a small proportion of aluminium, which gives it better mechanical properties and makes it more resistant to corrosion.
+The AZ31 alloy contains a small percentage of aluminium, which enhances its mechanical properties and improves its corrosion resistance.

 • Strength: strong